Amey-Thakur/SOFTWARE-ENGINEERING-AND-SOFTWARE-ENGINEERING-LAB/README.md

 **Institution**: [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University**: [University of Mumbai](https://mu.ac.in/)

 This repository represents a comprehensive collection of study materials, reference books, assignments, and personal preparation notes curated during my academic journey.
-All content has been carefully organized and documented to serve as a valuable resource for students pursuing Software Engineering & SE Lab.
+All content has been carefully organized and documented to serve as a valuable resource for students pursuing Software Engineering & Software Engineering Laboratory.

 **Connect**: [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)